 Leni "Sky Witch" Muller: The war's over, mein junge, and now nobody wants us living next door to them.

-- Alan Moore's Miracleman/Marvelman was one of the first to use this trope.
-The government-created supers turn out to be too powerful for the government's liking, so it tries to kill them all.
+- In Alan Moore's Miracleman/Marvelman, the government-created supers turn out to be too powerful for the government's liking, so it tries to kill them all.
 It doesn't work, and the supers and aliens take over the world for its own good.
 Eventually, everyone is offered the chance to become superhuman.
 There is some musing on some fundamental humanity that they have lost in becoming superhuman.

 - PS238 had a government-funded "Project Rainmaker" in its backstory; it was trying to study metahumans to find out what made them different from normal people and possibly use this knowledge for the benefit of the US government.
 It got wrecked by the metahuman it was experimenting on.

-- The first version was averted with American Dream.
-She idolized Captain America and decided to ask superheroes for training to become one (of the Badass Normal type).
+- American Dream idolized Captain America and decided to ask superheroes for training to become one (of the Badass Normal type).
 It worked.

 - Zenith uses this extensively in its backstory.
 In the end, it turns out that the fear was dead-on, and they really did need to Beware the Superman, with a handful of exceptions.

-- IDW's Transformers series uses this trope as well.
-When the Decepticons were recouping from Megatron's apparent death, the Autobots were being hunted by Skywatch, a government group that acquired Cybertronian technology.
+- IDW's Transformers: When the Decepticons were recouping from Megatron's apparent death, the Autobots were being hunted by Skywatch, a government group that acquired Cybertronian technology.
 While Skywatch eventually comes on somewhat friendly terms with the Autobots, a new group known as Earth's Children rises up, wishing for the removal of all Transformers, and apparently headed by a really Smug Snake.
 Who turns out to be a facsimile for Swindle to stir conflict and make a market for him.

 - Some comics in the Marvel Universe speculate Society Is to Blame for Muggle Power.
 Super-heroes are extraordinary people with amazing abilities and dedicate their lives to improving the world around them, so normal humans feel weak and selfish by comparison.
 The Kingpin ties this into I Just Want to Be Normal and Tall Poppy Syndrome in "The Reason You Suck" Speech in Ultimate Spider-Man #80.